 \subsubsection{Step 2.
 A one-dimensional cobordism from $\M^\gamma(x;x_0)$}

-In what follows, we will use (and assume familiarity with) the theory of holomorphic pearly trees developed by Sheridan in his Morse-Bott definition of the Fukaya category \cite{She13}, which performs the analysis based on explicit perturbations of the pseudo-holomorphic equations (a setup which extends Seidel's setup of Fukaya categories from \cite{SeiBook08}).
-Although \cite{She13} considers exact Lagrangians instead of monotone ones, all the analysis works equally well in the non-exact case if we only consider disks having Maslov index 0, because here unpunctured disk bubbles cannot occur just like in the exact case.
-Techniques for dealing with holomorphic pearly trees (or `clusters') with disks of arbitrary Maslov index have appeared in~\cite{CL06,Cha12}, but we will not actually need to appeal to them.
+In what follows, we will use (and assume familiarity with) the theory of holomorphic pearly trees developed by Sheridan in his Morse-Bott definition of the Fukaya category \cite{She13}; see also the earlier work of Cornea and Lalonde \cite{CL06}.
+Sheridan performs the analysis based on extending Seidel's setup of Fukaya categories from \cite{SeiBook08}.
+Although \cite{She13} considers exact Lagrangians instead of monotone ones, all the analysis works equally well in the non-exact case if we only consider disks of Maslov index 0, because here unpunctured disk bubbles cannot occur just like in the exact case.
+Techniques for dealing with holomorphic pearly trees (or ``clusters'') with disks of arbitrary Maslov index have appeared in~\cite{CL06,Cha12}, but we will not actually need to appeal to them.

 We will now define a family of domains depending on two parameters $s\in [0,2\pi]$, $l\in [-1,+\infty]$.
-When $s\notin \{0,2\pi\}$, the domains are shown on Figure~\ref{fig:loop_morse}(a)--(e), where we denote $t=e^{is}$; we discuss the case $s\in \{0,2\pi\}$ later.
-When $l=-1$ the domain is the one from the definition of $\M^\gamma(x;x_0)$ we have just recalled.
-When $l\in (-1,0)$, the domain is the same disk with two additional interior marked points whose position is determined by the parameter $l$: the first point lies on the line segment $[0,t]$, the second one lies on the line segment $[0,1]$, and both points have distance $1+l$ from $0$.
+When $s\notin \{0,2\pi\}$, the domains are shown in Figure~\ref{fig:loop_morse}(a)--(e), where we denoted $t=e^{is}$; we discuss the case $s\in \{0,2\pi\}$ later.
+When $l=-1$ the domain is the disk from the definition of $\M^\gamma(x;x_0)$.
+When $l\in (-1,0)$, the domain is the same disk (called principal) with two additional interior marked points whose position is determined by the parameter $l$: the first point lies on the line segment $[0,t]$, the second one lies on the line segment $[0,1]$, and both points have distance $1+l$ from $0$.